giancarlo/gbc/docs/language-reference.md

 ### Variable Definition

 Variables act as named containers for data.
 You define a variable by giving it a name and assigning it a value using the equals sign (`=`).
 By default, these variables are immutable, meaning their values cannot be changed after they are first assigned.
-However, if you need a variable that can be updated later, you can declare it as mutable using the `var` keyword.
+However, you can declare it as mutable using the `var` keyword.

 The language also employs type inference.
-This means that if you don't explicitly specify the type of data a variable will hold, the compiler will automatically determine it based on the value you assign during declaration.
+If you don't explicitly specify the type of data a variable will hold, the compiler will automatically determine it based on the value you assign during declaration.

-One important rule to remember is that all variables must be initialized with a value when they are declared.
+All variables must be initialized with a value when they are declared.
 This helps to prevent errors caused by using undefined variables.

 ```
 # Define a constant with name 'constant', type 'string', and value 'value'